CarnivalBug/carnivalbug.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Geography and Environmental Studies, University of Illinois Urbana-Champaign, 2024
+* Ph.D in Geography, University of Illinois Urbana-Champaign, 2024
 * M.S. in Geography, University of Illinois Urbana-Champaign, 2021
 * B.E. in Computer Engineering, University of Hong Kong, 2018